DevSecNinja/hadiscover/DEPLOYMENT.md

 # Deployment to GitHub Pages

-This document explains how to deploy the HA Discover frontend to GitHub Pages.
+This document explains how to deploy the hadiscover frontend to GitHub Pages.

 ## ⚠️ Prerequisites